- URI Graduate School of Oceanography, Ph.D., 2019

 - Duke University, MEM Coastal Environmental Management, 2001

-As a member of the Northeast Fisheries Science Center's Protected Species Branch since 2004, Chris Orphanides has conducted research on cetacean, pinniped, sea turtle, and seabird bycatch, habitat, and distribution to inform fisheries management.
-Since 2006 he has been particularly involved in harbor porpoise bycatch issues, calculating annual gillnet bycatch estimates, investigating alternate bycatch estimation methods, publishing a comprehensive review on the effectiveness of harbor porpoise management measures, and serving as the lead science advisor to the Harbor Porpoise Take Reduction Team.
+Chris is the Northeast Fisheries Science Center Wind Energy Team’s science lead for offshore wind energy development and protected species.
+He has been with the center’s Protected Species Branch since 2004, where he has conducted research on cetacean, pinniped, sea turtle, and seabird bycatch, habitat, and distribution to inform fisheries management.
+He has been particularly involved in harbor porpoise bycatch issues, serving as the lead science advisor to the Harbor Porpoise Take Reduction Team.